Shopping Links

 Availability

-Available in the US from US Manga Corps on 2 bilingual DVDs (later re-released at a lower price).
+Formerly available in North America from the late US Manga Corps on 2 bilingual DVDs (later re-released at a lower price).
 Was also available on three dubbed VHS volumes, as well as a 2-disc set of dub-only DVDs.